When to See a Podiatrist: What They Do and Signs You Shouldn't Ignore

 Foot health is crucial at all ages, and certain issues are more prevalent in children and older adults:

-Special Foot Concerns: Children may face issues like flat feet, which can impact their development and balance.
+Special Foot Concerns: Children may experience issues such as flat feet, which can affect their development and balance.

 Balance Issues: Older adults frequently experience balance problems due to foot or joint conditions, increasing their risk of falls.

-Arthritis: Both age groups may deal with arthritis, leading to the need for specialized care and ongoing management.
+Arthritis: Both age groups may experience arthritis, necessitating specialised care and ongoing management.

 Trust Your Feet